gaverhae/blog/blog/content/md/posts/2021-08-15-cwafi-9-clojure.md

 ## Instruction pointer

-Let's take a closer look at [array-based interpreter from last week][part 8].
+Let's take a closer look at the [array-based interpreter from last week][part 8].
 We've gone through quite a bit of effort there to minimize the work done in each step, to the point where it's basically just an array lookup, a write, or a combination of both.

 We're also incrementing a loop counter and looping back after every single instruction.
 Normally, for most code, that would be completely negligible.